CELLISSIMO

 Every show, every note was a moment to savour.
 Too many to mention, but here’s a small taster to whet the appetite for Cellissimo 2027.

 We dived into Galway Bay, answering her call, thanks to the incredibly diverse Galway communities of performers, our inspiring marine guardians, and our glorious musical diaspora.
-Eighty cellists of all ages came together to give voice to our Bay, creating a most memorable performance and a beautiful sight, and an understanding of the importance of the seas to our lives.
+Performers of all ages came together to give voice to our Bay, creating a most memorable performance and a beautiful sight, and an understanding of the importance of the seas to our lives.

 Songs of Travel stole the show.
 Our mission, which we chose to embrace, was to inspire empathy and understanding for people and planet through music, song and story.
 Mary Robinson rousing the gathered crowds to stand and be counted in the raging battle to protect our world and people.
 The moment when Jakob Koranyi asked her for a selfie!
 The cellist, whose unrelenting commitment to sustainability in the classical world has so inspired Cellissimo, finally brought together with his all-time hero.
 Galway’s own Adedotun Adekeye in Town Hall Theatre, speaking of his experiences as a new Irish citizen.
 “Don’t let politics take away your humanity.”
 Ade’s words have resonated ever since, and we are thankful to him for sharing his lived wisdom as a lens through which we might view local and global events.